This Blackberry Swirl Coffee Cake Recipe is a simple yet elegant addition to any breakfast, brunch, or afternoon coffee break!

 We stopped by Starbucks, zeroed in on the coffee cakes, and ordered more than two people would probably eat on a normal day.
 As we paid, the barista saw my college-embroidered sweatshirt and proceeded to ask us how we were enjoying our freshman year.

-Then, to add insult to injury, when we tried to correct her that we weren’t actually freshman, she proceeded to ask us how we were enjoying our sophomore year.
+To add insult to injury, when we tried to correct her that we weren’t in fact freshman, she proceeded to ask us how we were enjoying our sophomore year.

-A word to the wise, in these types of situations, try to refrain from using a specific year.
+A word to the wise, in these types of situations, it’s always best to refrain from using a specific year.
 Like, maybe, just ask how we’re enjoying college and leave it at that.

-Thankfully, the coffee cake was worth all that pain of suffering.
+Thankfully, the coffee cake was worth all that pain and suffering.

 Yields 9-12 Slices

-This Blackberry Coffee Cake recipe is a simple yet elegant addition to any breakfast, brunch, or afternoon coffee break!
+This Blackberry Swirl Coffee Cake Recipe is a simple yet elegant addition to any breakfast, brunch, or afternoon coffee break!
 This is my favorite homemade coffee cake recipe, and the addition of blackberries takes it over the top!
 This blackberry coffee cake recipe is light, fluffy, filled with a blackberry puree, and topped with a sweet brown sugar topping!

 20 minPrep Time